Deadboy666/h3adcr-b/README.md

 Notes:

-If Using A Archbased Distro While Headcrab Supports Patching With The Package Make Sure You Install The Package Update Or Uninstall It Then Run Headcrab Normally.
+If Using A Arch Based Distro While Headcrab Supports Patching With The Package.

+Make Sure You Install The Package Update Or Uninstall It Then Run Headcrab Normally.

+Headcrab Works Best With Local Installs To Support Majority Of Distros.